ArunSisarran/Apprentice-Now-Coding-Bootcamp/README.md

 ## Film Buddy
-This assignment pulls data from my SQL database of film information and then returns the user with the actors from each movie in the database.
+This assignment pulls data from my SQL database of film information and then returns the user with the actors from each movie in the database via local website.